Chapter 17.71

 There are six processes (Process Types I through VI) based on who makes the decision.
 Please refer to the process type table, MMC 17.71.040.

-In general, Process Types I through III are administrative, minor or ministerial decisions made by city officials.
+In general, Process Types I through III are administrative, minor or ministerial decisions made by the applicable director or designee.
 Process categories differ according to the amount of public participation.

 Process Types IV and V decisions are quasi-judicial.
 Process Type IV decisions are made by the hearing examiner on project applications.
 Process Type V decisions are made by the city council.